3rd Battalion, 11th Marines: World War II

-3rd Battalion 11th Marines was activated 1 May 1943 at Victoria, Australia as the 5th Battalion, 11th Marines, 1st Marine Division, Fleet Marine Force.
+3rd Battalion 11th Marines was activated 1 May 1943 in the state of Victoria, Australia as the 5th Battalion, 11th Marines, 1st Marine Division, Fleet Marine Force.
 The Battalion was redesignated 3rd Battalion, 11th Marines on 7 May 1944.
 During World War II, 3/11 participated in the Eastern New Guinea, Battle of New Britain, Battle of Peleliu, Battle of Guadalcanal and the Battle of Okinawa.
 Following World War II, Third Battalion participated in the occupation of North China from September 1945 to January 1947.
 In December 1946, the battalion was attached to the 7th Marines.
 The battalion was relocated to Marine Corps Base Camp Pendleton, California in January 1947 and was assigned to the 3rd Marine Brigade.
 The battalion was deactivated on 30 September 1947.

 Korean War

 3/11 was reactivated on 20 August 1950 at Camp Pendleton and was assigned to the 1st Marine Division, FMF.
 The battalion deployed in September 1950 to Kobe, Japan and participated in the Korean War, operating from Inchon, Seoul, the Chosin Reservoir, the East, Central, and Western Fronts.
 Third Battalion participated in the defense of the Korean Demilitarized Zone from July 1953 to February 1955.
 The battalion was relocated to Camp Pendleton in February 1955.